Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 Formally speaking, two moves of mirror diagrams~$M_1\mapsto M_2$ and~$M_3\mapsto M_4$ are composable only if~$M_2=M_3$.
 However, in certain situation, a natural meaning can be given to a composition of non-trivial moves~$M\mapsto M_1$ and~$M\mapsto M_2$ starting from the same diagram.
 If they can be `composed' in either way it makes sense to ask whether the results of the two compositions are (combinatorially) the same.
 If they are, then it is natural to say that the moves \emph{commute}.
 In the following definition we list specific cases in which we use such terminology.
 All mirror diagrams in it are assumed to be enhanced.

-\begin{defi} Let~$M\xmapsto\eta M_1$ be a move of one of the following kinds: generalized type~II (or type~I) split, jump, elementary bypass removal, or elimination move, and let~$M\xmapsto\zeta M_2$ be one of the moves for which we have defined the partial homeomorphism~$h_M^{M_2}$.
+\begin{defi} Let~$M\xmapsto\eta M_1$ be a move of one of the following kinds: generalized split, double split, wrinkle creation, jump, elementary bypass removal, or elimination move, and let~$M\xmapsto\zeta M_2$ be one of the moves for which we have defined the partial homeomorphism~$h_M^{M_2}$.
 Let also~$C$ be the set of all boundary circuits of~$M$ preserved by both moves.